fholmer/netdef/docs/user_guide/configuration.rst

    * - | webadmin
      - | ssl_certificate
      - |
-     - | File path to ssl sertificate.
+     - | File path to ssl certificate.
        | Required if ssl_on=1.

    * - | webadmin
      - | ssl_certificate_key
      - |
-     - | File path to ssl sertificate key.
+     - | File path to ssl certificate key.
        | Required if ssl_on=1.

    * - | webadmin